shini4i/argo-watcher/docs/operations/high-availability.md

 down and is about to release the claim itself.
 Either way it stops without writing a status, so it cannot clobber the outcome the new owner records.

+Stopping is not the only guard.
+A replica checks its claim and then spends seconds reaching the outcome, so the claim can move on while a write is already under way.
+The database refuses that write: a status only lands for the task's current owner, or for a task nobody has claimed.

 ### How long a deployment is unattended

 | Event | Time before another replica resumes it |